Frequently Asked Questions

 WHERE CAN I FIND CANCELLATIONS FOR SATURDAY GAMES?

-Subscribing or checking the Fixtures Calendar will notify you of any changes or cancellations of fixtures.
+Changes or cancellations of fixtures are generally communicated via email, on the Parent Lounge and through the Toowoomba Grammar School App.
 Although we endeavour to provide as much notice as possible, the nature of inclement weather may mean late cancellations so please ensure you check the above links and the TGS App prior to your departure.

 WHEN DO YOU PUBLISH CANCELLATIONS?